 Trip Duration

-Longer trips cost more to insure.
-A two-week ski holiday in Whistler will cost less than a two-month cross-Canada road trip.
-Annual multi-trip policies may be cost-effective if you visit Canada alongside other destinations throughout the year.
+A two-week ski holiday at Whistler will cost less to insure than a three-month cross-country road trip.
+Annual multi-trip policies may suit Australians who visit Canada regularly for both winter and summer seasons.

 ๐Ÿ‘ค